 5. Informational

-The informational interview approach allows you to communicate with a professional working in the firm you are preparing for.
-Candidates conduct information interviews by contacting specialists from various companies and scheduling meetings with them.
+The informational interview approach allows candidates to communicate with the professionals already working in the firm they are preparing for.
+These interviews are conducted by contacting specialists from various companies and scheduling meetings with them.

-A specialist can help you comprehend the company's work culture and atmosphere.
+A specialist can help the candidate comprehend the company's work culture and atmosphere.
 They answer inquiries regarding various employment roles and opportunities for advancement inside the firm.
 When attending an informational interview, prepare a list of questions about the firm and its culture.

 Why are Interviews Important?